kunalrrv/invoicing/README.md

 # Invoicing Application
 This application had been created as a part of Wave Front-end Challenge.

+## Demonstrated the usage of the following libraries/components
+- VUEX.
+What is Vuex
+    - Vuex is a state management pattern + library for Vue.js applications

 ## Cloning the project locally
 - In order to run the project locally you would need to clone the repository.
 Please run the following commands in order to clone the project using the choice of your terminal/operating system.
 ```